ellaisys/aws-cognito/README_MFA.md

 ### **Activate MFA**
 The activate process allows the user to configure the MFA.
 In case of a Software Token MFA setting on the mobile device, a key or the scan code will make it easy to consume the MFA using any of the authenticator applications (i.e. Google Authentictor OR Microsoft Authenticator).

-#### API based Approach
+#### Web and API based Approach
-The function should look like this, calling the activateMFA method in the trait that you added above in configuration.
+The function call looks as shown below.
+Just reference the the method activateMFA, with the guard name as a parameter, in the trait that you added above in configuration.
+This shall activate the Software MFA token.

 ```php